sikshakosh/appcompose/README.md

 # AppCompose Library
 [#Maintainer](https://wideclassrooms.com)
-This library is designed for easily diving into Andriod App Development through through the library components.
+This library is designed for easily diving into Andriod App Development through the library components.

 This library is under development so the students in android classroom can understand easily how the application developed in android.